-In this subsection, we examine the effect of equilibrium selection assumptions in the estimation of a parametric version of the model.
-The data-generating process for all the results below are based on $Z(t) = t^{\alpha}$ , $\varphi(\mathbf{x}i) = \exp(\beta_0 + \beta_1 \mathbf{x}{1i} + \beta_2 \mathbf{x}2)$ and $(\alpha, \beta_0, \beta_1, \beta_2, \delta) =$ (1.35, -4.00, 1.00, 0.50, 1.00), where $\mathbf{x}{i1}$ , i = 1, 2 represents an individual specific covariate and $\mathbf{x}2$ , a common covariate.
+In this subsection, we examine the effect of estimating the model by full maximum likelihood after imposing a potentially incorrect equilibrium selection assumptions in the estimation of an otherwise correctly specified, parametric version of the model.

+The data-generating processes for all the results below are based on $Z(t) = t^{\alpha}$, $\varphi(\mathbf{x}i) = \exp(\beta_0 + \beta_1 \mathbf{x}{1i} + \beta_2 \mathbf{x}2)$ and $(\alpha, \beta_0, \beta_1, \beta_2, \delta) = (1.35, -4.00, 1.00, 0.50, 1.00)$, where $\mathbf{x}{i1}, i = 1, 2$ represents an individual specific covariate and \mathbf{x}2 , a common covariate.
 These three variables are independent standard normal random variables.
 A total of 1000 replications with sample sizes of 2000 observations (games) were generated.

 Tables 6 through 10 differ in the way equilibrium is selected when there are multiple equilibria.
-Aside from the column indicating the value of each of the parameters, each of the tables presents median bias and median absolute error for three alternative estimators: the maximum likelihood estimator that pools equilibria without selecting the equilibrium; a maximum likelihood estimator that assumes the earliest equilibrium ( $\underline{T}$ ) is played when there are multiple equilibria; and a maximum likelihood estimator that takes the latest equilibrium ( $\overline{T}$ ) as the selected equilibrium in case there are many equilibria.
+Aside from the column indicating the value of each of the parameters, each of the tables presents median bias and median absolute error for three alternative estimators: the maximum likelihood estimator from Section 5 that pools equilibria without selecting the equilibrium; a maximum likelihood estimator that assumes the earliest equilibrium (\underline{T}) is played when there are multiple equilibria; and a maximum likelihood estimator that takes the latest equilibrium (\overline{T}) as the selected equilibrium in case of multiple equilibria.

-In Table 6, the latest equilibrium $(\overline{T})$ is selected.
+In Table 6, the latest equilibrium (\overline{T}) is selected.
 As expected, the estimator corresponding to the results in the last two columns performs the best, since it assumes the correct selection rule generating the data.
-Pooling equilibria in the estimation seems to do an appreciably better job than the estimator that incorrectly assumes the equilibrium selection criterion as the earliest possible equilibrium: although the estimates for $\beta_1$ and $\delta$ present similar median bias and absolute error, the other parameters appear to present much less bias in the estimator that pools the equilibria.
-The estimator for the constant term $\beta_0$ seems to be particularly biased downward when $\underline{T}$ is assumed to be selected.
+Pooling equilibria in the estimation seems to do an appreciably better job than the estimator that incorrectly assumes the equilibrium selection criterion as the earliest possible equilibrium: although the estimates for β_1 and δ present similar median bias and absolute error, the other parameters appear to present much less bias in the estimator that pools the equilibria.
+The estimator for the constant term β_0 seems to be particularly biased downward when \underline{T} is assumed to be selected.
 This makes sense: by assuming an earlier selection scheme the constant is below the true parameter, lowering the hazard and thus increasing the durations to match the data.